Catalytic flow with a coupled Finite Difference -- Lattice Boltzmann scheme: Implementation

 where the sum is restricted to values of $i$ such that the projection of $c_{ji\alpha}$ onto the surface normal $n_\alpha$ is negative (see Figure~\ref{fig:BC}).
 Analogously,

 Various schemes exist in the literature to incorporate boundary conditions on the basis of the mass flux.
 Many of these schemes generalize athermal boundary conditions e.g. the bounce back scheme \cite{kang2007improved,chen2013pore,PhysRevE.85.016701}.
-In many applications it is desirable to simulate a heated catalyst surface, i.e. to include a wall temperature $T_{w}$ as a parameter of the simulation.
+In many applications it is desirable to simulate a heated catalyst surface, i.e.~to include a wall temperature $T_{w}$ as a parameter of the simulation.
 One elegant way to achieve this flexibility is to adopt diffusive boundary conditions~\cite{sofonea2005boundary,ansumali2006entropic,PhysRevE.78.046711,hecht2010implementation}.
 Diffusive boundary conditions assume that populations at the wall have enough time to thermalize to equilibrium defined by the wall temperature and can thus be written as

 where $\rho_{w}$ is the density at the wall, and $U_{w}$ denotes a possible slip velocity at the wall.
-By further assuming that the correction terms ($\Phi$ and $\Psi$) at the wall can be neglected, the populations $f_{ji}$ can be replaced with the transformed $g_{ji}$ in Eq.~(\ref{eq:J_out}) and Eq.~(\ref{eq:J_in}).
+By further assuming that the correction terms ($\Phi$ and $\Psi$) can be neglected at the wall, the populations $f_{ji}$ can be replaced by the transformed $g_{ji}$ in Eq.~(\ref{eq:J_out}) and Eq.~(\ref{eq:J_in}).
 Together with Eq.~(\ref{eq:mass_balance}), the unknown inflowing populations are then given by

 as derived by Arcidiacono et al.~\cite{PhysRevE.78.046711}.